 We absolutely will not publish anything that is racist, sexist, homophobic, or hateful towards any particular group of people; needlessly profane or gory; or sexually explicit.
 Any submission that contains such material will be immediately declined.

 All submissions, regardless of genre, should be typed and formatted in a simple, readable font such as Times New Roman, Calibri, Georgia, or Cambria.
 Submissions may be double-spaced or single-spaced, but should be left-justified for readability.
 The exception to this rule is poetry, which may be positioned in any way to suit the poem’s form.

 Simultaneous submissions are acceptable, but if your work is accepted elsewhere, please let us know immediately.
 Additionally, we will only accept previously unpublished pieces—please don't send us work you've already published in another magazine or on your personal blog or website (however, any work that has been published and distributed just within your school is fine).
 Please limit yourself to one submission per genre; additional submissions per genre will not be considered.
 If you submit to more than one genre, please be sure fill out the submission forms for each appropriate genre.

 We generally require 8 weeks to review your submission before making a final decision.
-Please do not reach out about the status of your submission before six months have passed.
+Please do not reach out about the status of your submission before three months have passed.

 Your submission may receive one of three outcomes: